-When you hire a lawn care company, some show up with a push spreader and scatter granules across your lawn.
-Others pull out a hose reel and spray a liquid.
+When a lawn care company pulls up to your property in Fort Wayne or Marion, you might notice them unloading a push spreader one visit and a spray hose the next.
 Are they doing the same thing in different forms?
 Mostly yes, but each method has real advantages depending on the situation.
 Here is a straightforward comparison.

 Granular: The Basics